-Enrolling at NC State University as a non-degree student is an excellent way to continue your lifelong education.
-All continuing education in Soil Science Online Courses are open to non-degree students that meet the prerequisites for the intended course.
+Enrolling at NC State as a non-degree student is an excellent way to continue your lifelong education.
+All continuing education in Crop and Soil Sciences Online Courses are open to non-degree students that meet the prerequisites for the intended course.
 To see if you meet the qualifications, view our online course descriptions.

 Note: If you are a degree- or non-degree-seeking student who has been continuously enrolled, you may register for available online courses through MyPack portal.

 As an NDS student, you may register for a maximum course load of 8 hours per semester on a space-available basis.
 Some courses carry prerequisites or are limited to degree-seeking students, so review the course schedule to determine your eligibility.